 No person may be denied admission to any school in the Clintondale Community School District, be denied the benefits of or be discriminated against in any curricular, extracurricular, or other District program or activity based on the person's gender, religion, race, color, national origin or ancestry, age, disability, marital status, or any other legally protected characteristic.
 The Board of Education has adopted a Discrimination and Harassment Policy which prohibits all forms of illegal harassment and discrimination within the district.
 Any person who believes that he/she has been the victim of discrimination may see resolution of his/her complaint through the procedures that have been established by the district.
 A person wishing to pursue a complaint may contact the district's Civil Rights Compliance Officer.

-The district appoints the Director of Human Resources as the district's compliance officer whose responsibility it will be to ensure that Federal and State regulations are complied with and that any inquiries and complaints are dealt with promptly in accordance with law.
+The district appoints the Secretary in the Superintendent's Office as the district's compliance officer whose responsibility it will be to ensure that Federal and State regulations are complied with and that any inquiries and complaints are dealt with promptly in accordance with law.
 She/He shall also ensure that proper notice of nondiscrimination for Title II, Title VI, and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment Act of 1972, Age Discrimination Act of 1975 and Section 504 of the Rehabilitation Act of 1973 is provided to students, their parents, staff members and the general public.

 Contact information for the Compliance Officer is as follows: